amitramon/estwrapper/README.md

   command line, and it provides a convenient interface for integrating it with other tools, for example with the Mutt email client.
-* **Database Statistics**: You can retrieve various statistics about the search database, such as which files are indexed, data of the last database update and so on.
+* **Database Statistics**: You can retrieve various statistics about the search database, such as which files are indexed, information of the last database update and so on.

-**estwrapper** includes two main tools, similar to each other but slightly different in operation: `straydoc`  which is used for indexing and searching documents, and `straymail` which is specific for indexing and searching email messages (stored in Maildir format).
+**estwrapper** provides two main tools, similar to each other but slightly different in operation: `straydoc`  which is used for indexing and searching documents, and `straymail` which is specific for indexing and searching email messages (stored in Maildir format).